-- We have an educated population with 5 out of 10 adults have college degrees and 9 out of 10 adults have graduated from high school and 54% of the population is highly skilled Labor force with management and technical professionals.
-Which also means that there are alot of jobs and the economy is flourishing in Plano with companies moving their offices and headquarters here.
+- We have an educated population with 5 out of 10 adults who have college degrees and 9 out of 10 adults have graduated from high school and 54% of the population is highly skilled Labor force with management and technical professionals.
+This also means that there are a lot of jobs and the economy is flourishing in Plano with companies moving their offices and headquarters here.

 - While we have no beaches or mountains, we have abundant green spaces, parks and hiking trails in Plano.
 Oak Point Park and Nature Preserve Trail is where the yearly Balloon festival is hosted.
 Arbor Hills Nature Preserve has hike and bike trails under a canopy of trees and stunning views of the prairie and forest.
 The Chisholm Trail is a part of the City of Plano trail system runs South from Harrington Park, connects along the way to the Bluebonnet Trail, which by the way is one of the best places to see the Texas State Flower.

 - There are times I’m excited that I live in the Suburbs – September is one of those times when Hot Air Balloons float across the autumn skies of Plano.
 Plano hosts the biggest, brightest, finest Balloon festivals and its been a tradition to go see them!

 Our dog loves all the off-leash Dog Park in Plano at Jack Carter Dog Park